 Do participants/prospective students need to submit proof of English language proficiency, such as IELTS/TOEFL scores?

 The working language of all SHE activities is English.
 Given the format of these activities, a good command of this language is required.
 Most short-term activities do not require official proof of English language proficiency.

-However, the Advanced Course ‘Writing a PhD Research Proposal’, the Certificate Courses, and the PhD and master’s programmes do require proof of the applicant’s fluency in English.
+However, the Advanced Course ‘Writing a PhD Research Proposal’, the Certificate Courses, The online Critical Appraisal courses on Assessment and Task-Centered Learning and the PhD and master’s programmes do require proof of the applicant’s fluency in English.
 Please check the relevant "Admissions & Application Procedure" pages for further details about the English language criteria.